LINBIT/windrbd/README.md

 example if your C: drive is read only).

-Put your resources (extension .res) into the C:\windrbd\etc\drbd.d folder (from within a CygWin shell you can access this via
+Put your resources (extension .res) into the C:\windrbd\etc\drbd.d folder.
+From within a CygWin shell you can access this via

 	/cygdrive/c/windrbd/etc/drbd.d/<name>.res